 - Ill-fitting upstairs bathtub or shower drain assemblies

 - Leaking drainage pipes leading from tubs, showers, and sinks to the sewer stack

 - Rain leaking through exterior flashing around the chimney, skylights, or plumbing or venting protrusions in the roof.

 Permanent Repairs of Ceiling Leaks

-Once you have protected your home and located the source of the water leak, you have more breathing room to permanently fix the leak.
+Once you have protected your home and located the source of the water leak, you have more breathing room to fix the leak permanently.

-- Replace copper pipes with plastic PEX pipes.
+- Replace leaky water pipes with new copper or PEX pipes.